tsilvs/Infinite-Storage-Glitch/README.md

+#### Notes about fork

+I have a sincere interest in this idea and its implementation, and after discovering that the original creator, DvorakDwarf, had archived the repository in March, I decided to fork it and expand upon the vision I have for this project.

 #### I was working on this instead of my finals, hope you appreciate it.

 <a href="https://www.buymeacoffee.com/HistidineDwarf" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-red.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>